Updated: Oct 3

 In summary, JEPI and JEPQ provide investors with unique opportunities to earn income through covered call strategies.
 While JEPI has shown stronger performance and offers a value-oriented approach, JEPQ offers exposure to the Nasdaq-100.

 Investors are encouraged to conduct their own research and consider their investment objectives before making decisions.
+Additionally, consider checking out our article about QQQ vs. SPY.

 This article contains affiliate links I may be compensated for if you click them.